jaytolentino/one-pink-hat/README.md

 ============
 A simple Django-based blog

-"One pink hat in a see of black and white"
+"One pink hat in a sea of black and white"